 Administrators can provide instructors with resources and support to help them engage students effectively.
 This can include access to instructional technology, funding for course materials, and support for innovative teaching approaches.

 Ultimately, by investing in student engagement, administrators are investing in the future success of their institution and the students they serve.

 Are you an administrator looking to improve student engagement in your science courses?
 Look no further than Labster!
-Our virtual lab simulations provide students with hands-on, interactive learning experiences that engage and motivate them to learn.
+Our virtual lab simulations provide students with a digital learning experience that engage and motivate them to learn.
 80% of students who used Labster said they were now more likely to continue to enroll in STEM courses.